MapleX612/JS30/10 - Hold Shift and Check Checkboxes/README.md

 In `MouseEvent` and `KeyboardEvent`, `shiftKey` is `true` if the <kbd>shift</kbd> key was pressed when the event occurs.

-In this challenge, With this property, there is no need to listen to `keydown` and `keyup` events to detect when the shift key is pressed.
+In this challenge, with this property, there is no need to listen to `keydown` and `keyup` events to detect when the shift key is pressed.

 ## 2. Pass parameters into event listeners - encapsulate the actual listener with a anonymous function